pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 ```

 (If a partial is not found in the directory of the
+template and the template path is given as a relative
-template, it will also be sought in the `templates`
+path, it will also be sought in the `templates`
 subdirectory of the user data directory.)

 Partials may optionally be applied to variables using